Truss Trailer Beams – Long, Stiff, Lightweight

 First, Design

 A single beam, long or short is much easier to design and analyze than a truss made up of many pieces.
 Then, since it is a bunch of pieces, not one big beefy beam, give care that the trailer cannot twist or collapse in some other way.
-Much harder to analyze properly with trusses.
+Much harder to analyze properly with trusses to capture the various load cases.

-For the trailer in the image above, the Deck-Over design helps that because of the available space under the relatively high (over the tires) deck height.
-Compare that to other lower deck designs like Drive-Over fender trailers or more traditional car haulers and utility style trailers where it is much more difficult to achieve truss trailer beams.
+For the trailer in the image above, the Deck-Over design helps because the available space under the relatively high (over the tires) deck height.
+Compare that to other lower deck designs like Drive-Over fender trailers or the more traditional car haulers and utility style trailers where it is much more difficult to achieve the vertical space for truss trailer beams.

 Also for design, there is more variability in how the trailer may be made.
 More tolerance, which the design and analysis must consider.

-True, there is some saving in material cost because the truss trailer is lighter, but that is easily offset with the extra work to build it.
+True, there is some savings in material cost because the truss trailer is lighter, but that is easily offset with the extra work to build it.

 Other Disadvantages